-Please use the standard mathematical notation for formulae, symbols etc; Genus and species names should be in italics.
-Use internationally accepted signs and symbols for units, SI units e.g., s (seconds), min (minute), h (hour).d (day), m (meter), m2(square meter), Hm2 (hectre), L (liter), g (gram), kg (kilogram), mol (morgan), J (joule) for energy, work, and calories, ×g or r/min for centrifugal force, mol/L for solution concentration, pa for pressure, cM for inheritance distance, kd for molecular weight, kb or bp for DNA fragment length.
+Please use the standard mathematical notation for formulae, symbols etc. Genus and species names should be in italics.
+Use internationally accepted signs and symbols for units, [e.g., s (seconds), min (minute), h (hour).d (day), m (meter), m2(square meter), Hm2 (hectre), L (liter), g (gram), kg (kilogram), mol (morgan), J (joule) for energy, work, and calories, ×g or r/min for centrifugal force, mol/L for solution concentration, pa for pressure, cM for inheritance distance, kd for molecular weight, kb or bp for DNA fragment length].
 Dots are used to separate composite units, e.g., mol•dm-2•m-1.

 Define abbreviations and acronyms the first time they are used in the main text.
 Very common abbreviations such as JAFM and SI do not have to be defined.
 Abbreviations that incorporate periods should not have spaces: write “P.R.,” not “P. R.” Delete periods between initials if the abbreviation has three or more initials; e.g., U.N. but ESA.
 Do not use abbreviations in the title unless they are unavoidable.

 All tables are to be numbered using Arabic numerals.
 Tables should always be cited in text in consecutive numerical order.
-For each table, table title explaining the components of the table is necessary.
-Table legend, if there is, are placed beneath the table body.
-Identify any previously published material/data by giving the original source in the form of a reference in Table legend.
+For each table, the table title explaining the components of the table is necessary.
+Table legend, if there is one, are placed beneath the table.
+Identify any previously published material and/or data by giving the original source in the form of a reference in Table legend.

 Each figure should have its corresponding legend below the figure.
 Provide a short title for each figure.
 Figure legends should be concise and should not repeat information presented in the text.
 Figure panels that are designated with capital letters should have specific subtitles in the legend and should be described separately and completely.
 Symbols and abbreviations that are used in the figure should be defined in the legend.